 As we made our way onto the gangway, charming room stewards assisted us with our bags, and once onboard we were escorted to our cabins.
 I was in 249 a French balcony cabin.
 For a river ship these cabins are very spacious and more like cruise ship cabins; plenty of room in the built in wardrobes and a very comfy double bed.
 This leads to a sitting area with sofa, flat screen TV, small table, writing desk and plenty of plug sockets too.

 The room is decorated in warm yellow tones with blue carpet and the bathroom is a good size too, with a circular pod style shower with glass door - no clingy shower curtain.
 Good water pressure and a basket of herbal bathing products.
-There is a safe inside one of the wardrobes, two mirrors, mini bar set up and two bottles of water, one of which is complimentary.
+There is a safe inside one of the wardrobes, two mirrors, mini bar set up and two bottles of water.

 After unpacking I made my way back to the main lounge for a welcome aboard drink before the christening ceremony.
 Making my way up the stairs to the Don Giovanni Deck, I passed a beautiful sainted glass ceiling, that led onto a wide lobby area, with a rich red carpet, complimented by leather sofas and chairs.
 Oil paintings graced the walls and the atmosphere was like that of a gentleman's club, a great place to sit and people watch.
 The evenings menu was displayed here too, however I like to be surprised at dinner time rather than taking a sneaky peek!